 Football engenders both the patriotism and the bloodlust necessary to build armies.
 The game is designed to be an emulation of modes of war.
 The teams are suited to resemble military regimes.
 The strategies applied are military strategies; create a wall of bodies so the enemy cannot pass, penetrate that wall with a ground assault, use airborne tactics to fire past the wall.
-There are offensive and defensive formations that are named using terminology of war such as the pistol, the shotgun, and the blitzkrieg.
+There are offensive and defensive formations that are named using terminology of war such as the pistol, the shotgun, upper parts for AR-15’s and the blitzkrieg.
 The roles on the team are structured like military outfits; there is a field general (a quarterback) and an off field commander and his team of advisors (coordinators).
 These roles are strictly hierarchical and the chain of command is decidedly undemocratic.
 Orders are given from above and they must be implemented without question.
 If any player veers from those orders and they don’t succeed there is punishment and penalty.
 The game is inherently imperialistic.
 The goal is to invade enemy territory and take control of it.
 Once you have infiltrated the opponent’s base of operations you are awarded points.

 Football’s ulterior purpose is to normalize the idea of war for those watching the game.
 By taking in the game there is an inception that occurs: the audience affirms the usefulness and inevitability of war, invasion by brutal (though intelligently planned out) force comes to be perceived as both “natural” and a form of recreation.
 Through team fandom humans are conditioned to be patriotic.
 They become accustomed to blindly following a uniform, and to take sides, to see those on the other side as “the enemy.”
 They learn to follow their regime without question, for better or worse, despite the wrong that the team makes, or their players on and off the field.
 Unless that player for some reason acts in opposition to this ideology, or if they question the world that has been created for them by the decision makers up above.
 Then they may be privy to punishment for not being unquestioning followers, for not pledging allegiance.
 This is true even if his action is to merely sit and be silent.